our norwegian story

 What lesser known stories of place does Dumfries have and how can they be shared?

-Our Norwegian Story grew out of a collection of workshops, public and with key local organisations, to discover a significant piece of Dumfries’ story to celebrate and make more widely visible.
-It then became a year long project to research, showcase and celebrate Dumfries’ connections to Norway, and their significance to who we are now.
+Our Norwegian Story grew out of a collection of workshops, public and with key local organisations, to imagine lesser known but significant stories Dumfries’ history (that weren't Rabbie Burns) and to celebrate and share these more widely with the community.
+It was a small project, with a small budget, that I inherited when I first joined The Stove in 2016 which we grew into a year long Heritage Lottery funded piece of work that to research, showcase and celebrate Dumfries’ connections to Norway, and their significance to who we are now.

-I developed Our Norwegian Story for The Stove with place-making collective Lateral North to make Dumfries' Norwegian connections more visible and celebrate this part of Dumfries’ story.
-We played football, shared new and traditional foods, collected first hand stories, stitched beautiful markers into map squares of our town to explore a new town trail and enjoyed all things viking (since if we are looking to our Nordic history we might as well go al the way back while we’re at it).
+I developed Our Norwegian Story as lead artist for The Stove with place-making collective Lateral North to learn and share in Dumfries' Norwegian connections and the significance that has today, for young and old people alike, and as part of a multi-cultural celebration of the town.
+We played football, shared new and traditional foods, collected first hand stories, stitched beautiful markers into map squares, with artist Deirdre Nelson, to route out a new town trail.

 During WWII Dumfries was home to many Norwegian exiles - making up at one point nearly 20% of the towns population - and becoming the headquarters for Norwegians in exile and the birthplace of the Scottish Norwegian Society and Norwegian Scottish Associations today.